Skip to content

 AI Token Counter

-Count tokens for GPT-4o, Claude, Gemini, and more using real tiktoken BPE encoding with API cost estimates.
+Count tokens for GPT-4o, Claude, Gemini, and more.
+Exact tiktoken counts for OpenAI models, estimates for others, with API cost breakdown.

 o200k_base